UniFormal/uniformal.github.io/doc/setup/sbt.md

 ### Known Issues

 If sbt runs out of memory, give it about 2G of JVM heap space.
 There are various ways to configure that, e.g., with an environment variable SBT_OPTS="-Xmx2G".

-Due to a bug in SBT 1.1.0, you should use SBT 1.0.4 on Windows.
-Presumably this will be fixed in SBT 1.1.1.

 ### Editing the build.sbt File